stagedml/pylightnix/docs/Reference.md

 `Name` is an alias for string.
 It is used in pylightnix to tell the typechecker that a given string contains name of a pylightnix storage object.

-Names are restircted to only contain charaters matching `PYLIGHTNIX_NAMEPAT`.
+Names are restircted to contain charaters matching `PYLIGHTNIX_NAMEPAT`.

 See also `mkname`